Competitive Rowers Speak Out About Olivia Jade And College Bribery Scandal

 It’s time that the real college athletes spoke out about the collegiate bribery scandal in which the children of privilege faked a level of athletic prowess or stature to score a spot at a prestigious university in exchange for payoffs all around.
-Now competitive rowers talk about their admissions process in comparison to that of Lori Loughlin’s daughter, Olivia Jade Giannulli’s which allegedly involved sending in faked photos of her in a boat.
+Now competitive rowers talk about their admissions process in comparison to that of Lori Loughlin’s daughter, Olivia Jade Giannulli’s, which allegedly involved sending in faked photos of her in a boat.

-Surya Murthy and Ally Stein, who both rowed high school crew says that their application process bears no resemblance to the one described in the charging documents against Lori Loughlin and her husband, Mossimo Giannulli whose daughters, Olivia Jade and Isabella Rose faked being crew stars to attend USC, says The Daily Mail.
+Surya Murthy and Ally Stein, who both rowed high school crew, says that their application process bears no resemblance to the one described in the charging documents against Lori Loughlin and her husband, Mossimo Giannulli, whose daughters, Olivia Jade and Isabella Rose faked being crew stars to attend USC, reports The Daily Mail.

 Both Murthy and Stein were members of Redwood Scullers, a California Bay area rowing club, and they wonder how it’s possible how nobody noticed that the Giannullis never rowed crew.
 They shared the example of another person caught up in the bribery scandal, Audrey Jackson, who applied to USC early decision in 2017, saying that she was a rower from Redwood Scullers.